yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

 The first argument has a peculiar form `~parameter_name`.
 There are a few ways ROS resolves names.
 For now, this is out of scope for this tutorial.
 If you name your parameters like this and define the parameters the same in the launch file, you should be ok (more on launch files in the next section).
 If you need more information on ROS names, see [ROS Names](http://wiki.ros.org/Names)

 [Publishers](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) are part of the ROS message passing paradigm. `rospy.Publisher(...)` takes three arguments.
 The first is the topic name.
 The second is the message type.
 There are a wide range of predefined messages you can use, and you also have the ability to [define custom ROS messages](http://wiki.ros.org/ROS/Tutorials/DefiningCustomMessages) if needed (although that is not needed in this tutorial).
 The third is the queue size.
 This defines how many messages to buffer when waiting to send (or recieve) messages.
 In general, a large queue size will be useful when many messages will be sent.
-In our case, we are infrequently sending messages, so a queue size of one is okay.
+In our case, we are infrequently sending messages, so a queue size of one is okay. [^4]

 ### Functions

-Below is the next part of the code shown, a descrition of the code chunk.
-(NOTE: What does "descrition" mean / what are you tryna communicate here?)
+Below each function is briefly explained.

 {{< highlight python "linenos=table,linenostart=15" >}}
 def run_plan(pub_init_pose, pub_controls, plan):